dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 module2c has the gitlab console log post processor for aggregate registry threads (non-ghost threads) in it.

-module2d has the resurrection_gatekeeper code in it.
+module2d has the resurrection_gatekeeper code in it that converges on resurrection gatekeeper decisions for each of the threads in the execution run.

+module2e has specialized post-registry processing code to append the command list and some other tags to the threads that require reque and resurrection.
+This module uses module2d registry as its input

+module2f has a refactored thread level function for the agnostic command level execution on the nodes, and the orchestrator that processes the module2e processed registry and replays the commands on the threads to resurrect the threads.

+All of the modules report extensive statistics json log files as part of the gitlab pipeline artifact export.

-The updates in this README pertain to module2* files.
+The updates (below)  in this README pertain to these module2* files.

 The pem key is a generic pem key for all of the ephemeral test EC2 instances.
 The EC2 instances are terminated after each successive run.
+Thus this does not pose a security risk.